-The Mine No Yuki Camellia is also called the White Doves Camellia, and you’ll know why if you take one look at their plentifully petaled blooms!
-Each bloom is large, ruffled, and glistening white with a semi-double form.
+The Mine No Yuki Camellia is also known as the White Doves Camellia, and with just one look at their plentifully petaled blooms you will quickly see why!
+Each bloom is large, ruffled and glistening white with a semi-double form.
 Furthermore, you’ll find a gorgeous golden center in the middle of the flower.
 These blooms tend to span between 3-4 inches wide, and have a distinctly feathery appearance.
-Expect it to start flowering in fall and continue into early winter.
+Expect it to begin flowering in fall and continue into early winter.

-For a seamless planting, plant your Mine No Yuki Camellia 3 feet apart.
+For a seamless planting, plant your Camellia 3 feet apart.
 Alternatively, space them 5+ feet apart for gaps between plants.